Updated March 31, 2021 – Former Altoona Advisor Michael Shillin Reportedly Barred after Allegations of Misrepresentations

 On November 23, a client filed suit alleging that Shillin promised to purchase $25,000 worth of Space-X shares, but instead purportedly only purchased $20,000 of shares “although he alleges that $25,000 was withdrawn from the account; and that Mr. Shillin promised the SpaceX shares would be delivered into client’s account.”

 Potential Lawsuits to Recover Financial Losses

 Brokerage firms are required to adequately supervise their advisors.
 They must ensure they are complying with FINRA rules.

 When brokers abuse client accounts and conduct transactions that violate securities laws, such as misrepresentation, the brokerage firm they are working with may be liable for investment losses.
 Brokerage firms that fail to monitor the business activities of their employees may be liable for investment losses due to negligent supervision for the misconduct of their employees.

 The brokerage firms can be held responsible for any losses in a FINRA arbitration claim if it is determined that they failed to properly supervise their agent.

-If you are concerned about investments with Michael Shillin, the securities attorneys at The White Law Group may be able to help you.
-For a free consultation with an attorney, please call (888) 637-5510.
+If you have suffered losses investing with Michael Shillin, the securities attorneys at The White Law Group may be able to help you.
+For a free consultation with a securities attorney, please call (888) 637-5510.